 The courts in California can prosecute VC 2800.3 differently, depending upon whether or not the victim is seriously injured or killed.

 Drivers may face misdemeanor or felony charges for causing a serious bodily injury by evading a peace officer.
 A conviction can lead to:

 Repercussions for Causing Death

 Drivers that cause a death while evading a peace officer always face felony charges in California.
-A felony conviction in this case can lead to up to 10 years of time in prison.
+A felony conviction, in this case, can lead to up to 10 years of time in prison.

 Additional Penalties for VC 2800.3 Charges

-Individuals convicted of either misdemeanor or felony VC 2800.3 may have their vehicles impounded and their driver’s licenses suspended.
+Individuals convicted of either a misdemeanor or felony VC 2800.3 may have their vehicles impounded and their driver’s licenses suspended.
 Commercial drivers may also have their license suspended for up to 1 year after a VC 2800.3 conviction.

 Defenses for VC 2800.3 Accusations in California